The Battle of Gaugamela might have had a different outcome.

 - Vast Distances and Time: Communicating across the vast distance between Persepolis (Achaemenid capital) and China in that era was incredibly difficult and slow.
 Even with an ambassador in India, information traveling such distances would be unreliable and likely take years, making timely knowledge about a specific invention implausible.

-- Cultural and Technological Disparity: Understanding and replicating the complex mechanism of the Chinese repeating crossbow would be challenging due to the cultural and technological differences between the regions.
-Ambassadors primarily focused on political matters, not acquiring such specialized knowledge.
+- Cultural and Technological Disparity: Understanding and replicating the complex mechanism of the Chinese repeating crossbow would be challenging due to differences in culture and technology across regions.
+Ambassadors primarily focused on political matters rather than acquiring specialized knowledge.

 - Limited Archaeological Evidence: No archaeological evidence suggests the Achaemenid Empire used repeating crossbows during Darius III’s reign.
 Despite their extensive military records, this absence strengthens the argument against their knowledge of this technology.